 - The limited ingredients make this a perfect grain free food for pets with other allergies, as it doesn’t contain potatoes, soy, or yeast.

 - The fact this food is sugar-free is also ideal both for dogs diagnosed with diabetes, and for owners who are concerned about diabetes down the line.

 - This option is also ideal for pets with allergies.
 It can help them better maintain a non-itchy skin and softer, shinier coat.

 - The downside to this option (alongside most other food options for dogs with diabetes) is that it’s pricier than other foods on the market.
 But the idea is, by preventing future health complications now, you’ll likely save money in the long run.

 Our Runner-Up Pick: NUTRO Limited Ingredient Diet Adult Dry Dog Food

-This is a great option for any animal who has specialised dietary requirements or even a prescription diet.
-It primarily consists of lamb and sweet potato, two ingredients with high protein and complex carbohydrates, and contains fewer than ten ingredients to minimize any possible reactions.
+This is a great option for any animal who has specialized dietary requirements or even a prescription diet.
+It primarily consists of lamb and sweet potato, two ingredients with high animal protein and complex carbohydrates, and contains fewer than ten ingredients to minimize any possible reactions.
 It’s free of allergens like corn, soy, wheat, or dairy.
-It’s also free of chicken and beef, making it a great option for diabetic dogs by maintaining blood glucose levels.
+It’s also free of chicken and beef, making it a great option for diabetic canine by maintaining blood glucose levels.